 - Do I feel I need to use Ambien every day?

 - Do I think about using even when I’m not?

 - Do I make excuses for myself to take the drug?

-- Do I combine Ambien with other substances so I can feel stronger effects like I used to?
+- Do I take higher doses or combine Ambien with other substances so I can feel a stronger effect?